processone/ejabberd/CONTAINER.md

 ```

 That runs the container as a daemon,
-using ejabberd default configuration file and XMPP domain "localhost".
+using ejabberd default configuration file and XMPP domain `localhost`.

 Stop the running container: